Cooperative Play Ideas for Kids

 What is Cooperative Play?

-Cooperative play is defined as being an organised form of activity which involves the equal distribution of efforts and responsibilities among the children to reach a common goal.
+Cooperative play is defined as being an organised form of activity that involves the equal distribution of efforts and responsibilities among the children to reach a common goal.
 Knowing the cooperative play definition, many people see these activities as being incredibly important in development through childhood.

 It’s good for children to spend time working with others, so they develop important social skills as they move through nursery and school.